 Market-based approaches for fisheries management

 In order to curb overfishing, many of the world’s largest fishing countries need to adopt new management strategies that incentivize stewardship.
 SFG works to design rights-based fisheries management systems in which individuals or groups in a fishery are assigned property rights, either in the form of tradable quota or exclusive access to a fishing area.
-SFG is also assessing the viability of tapping into alternative funding sources to finance conservation, such as using revenues generated by marine tourism operations or the fishing industry to fund M&E efforts in MPAs.
+SFG is also assessing the viability of tapping into alternative funding sources to finance conservation, such as revenues generated by marine tourism operators or the fishing industry.

-How can we manage fisheries with less data?
+How can we manage fisheries with fewer data?